Anti-insulin antibody test

 What Abnormal Results Mean

-If you have IgG and IgM antibodies against insulin, your body reacts as if the insulin in your body is a foreign protein that needs to be removed.
-This result can be part of the testing that diagnoses you with autoimmune or type 1 diabetes.
+The presence of IgG and IgM antibodies against insulin can be part of the testing that diagnoses you with type 1 diabetes.

 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.